By: Chris ⎜ Last updated

 Geiranger and the viewpoints

-Route-specific logistics
+Route-specific details

 Ferry payment: The Eidsdal-Linge crossing is short and frequent.
-For a single crossing, register at FerryPay and drive on without thinking about it.
-The full-price fare is modest, and tying up a 2,200 NOK deposit for the 50% discount makes no sense for one crossing.
-More in our Scenic Routes main article.
+For a single crossing, register at FerryPay, drive on and the fare will automatically be deducted from your credit card.
+The full-price fare is modest, and tying up a 2,200 NOK deposit for the 50% discount makes no sense for just one crossing.
+Read more in our Scenic Routes main article.